 Branded products.
 We produce two types of mineral-based cat litter products, traditional coarse and scoopable, both of which have absorbent and odor controlling characteristics.
 Scoopable litters have the additional characteristic of clumping when exposed to moisture, allowing the consumer to selectively dispose of the used portion of the litter.
 Our coarse and scoopable products are sold under our Cat's Pride and Jonny Cat brand names.
-Our Cat's Pride Fresh & Light product line introduced a scoopable lightweight litter to the industry that offers superior performance with the added convenience of being lighter to carry and pour.
+Our Cat's Pride Fresh & Light product line offers superior performance with the added convenience of being lighter to carry and pour.
+These products created the lightweight scoopable litter segment, which experienced the highest growth rate in the cat litter market during fiscal year 2016.
 In addition, we offer our coarse litter in a pre-packaged, disposable tray under the Cat's Pride KatKit and Jonny Cat brands.
 Moreover, we offer litter box liners under the Cat's Pride and Jonny Cat product lines.

-Private label products.
-We also produce private label cat litters for other customers that are sold through both independent food brokers and our sales force to major grocery, drug, dollar store, mass-merchandiser and pet outlets.
-During fiscal 2015 we began producing scoopable lightweight private label cat litters.
+These products are sold through independent food brokers and by our sales force to major grocery, drug, dollar store, mass-merchandiser and pet outlets.